PPierzc/ai-learns-to-sail/README.md

 #### Channel
 The second task involves sailing in a tight channel.
 Following a straight line is no longer the optimal solution as it would lead to a crash with a side pier.
-Instead the agent has to learn how to gybe to avoid getting destroyed.
+Instead the agent has to learn how to tack to avoid getting destroyed.

 Below you will find a visualisation of the task along with a random solution (blue) and an optimal solution (black).